jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

         plastic surgery; so that the teeth look really spectacular.</span></p>\n"
     - question: Could they move after removing the braces?
-      answer: "<p>Dental alignment is a dynamic and changing entity over time, that is, teeth tend to move throughout life, with or without prior Orthodontics, so the retention phase is the longest and most complex of an orthodontic treatment and requires excellent collaboration by the patient.</span></p>\n"
+      answer: "<p>Dental alignment is a dynamic and changing entity over time, that is, teeth tend to move throughout life, with or without prior Orthodontics;
+        so the retention phase is the longest and most complex of an orthodontic treatment and requires excellent collaboration by the patient.</span></p>\n"
     - question: What are the retainers and what are they for?